Geatish Society: History

 The members wrote extensively on the Æsir and other parts of Norse mythology.
 The historical writings of Olaus Rudbeck were also revived and used for creating vivid imagery.
-In their poems, especially the rich illustrations, actual Norse elements would be mixed with, for instance Nordic Bronze Age, Anglo-Saxon and Viking Era elements in order to create a modern mythology of the past.
+In their poems, especially the rich illustrations, actual Norse elements would be mixed with, for instance Nordic Bronze Age, Anglo-Saxon and Viking Age elements in order to create a modern mythology of the past.

 Among the most famous members were Esaias Tegnér and Erik Gustaf Geijer, both editors of Iduna.
 Some of their most famous poems were composed under the influence of the ideas and sentiments of the Geatish Society, notably the Frithiofs saga i form of epic verse and the shorter poem Skidbladner by Tegnér, as well as Geijer's poems Vikingen and Odalbonden.
 All were at least in part published in Iduna.
 Other well-known members were Arvid Afzelius, an editor of the ground-breaking anthology of Swedish folksong, Svenska visor från forntiden, the lyric poet Karl August Nicander, Swedish teacher Pehr Henrik Ling and Gustaf Vilhelm Gumaelius (1789–1877) author of the historical novel, Tord Bonde.

 Members of the society would write extensively on the Vikings, often in a romanticized manner which described a largely heroic and noble ancient people.
 Members of the Geatish Society would occasionally wear horned helmets, which is the source of the myth that Vikings would have worn such helmets.
 In actuality, there is not evidence to suggest they ever did.

 In 1844, following the death of Jakob Adlerbeth and the dissolution of the Society, part of the library accumulated by the Götiska förbundet, together with its archive, was given to the library of the Royal Swedish Academy of Letters, History and Antiquities (Vitterhetsakademiens bibliotek); there the materials are maintained among the special collections.

 The mythology and imagery of this movement was also very popular in the German Empire, where comparable societies were part of the "Völkisch movement".
 In the next century, similar themes would be taken up in Nazi Germany.
 To some extent they remain popular among Neo-Nazis to this day.
 Ideologically there seems no obvious connection, save the common concerns with sentimental patriotic interest in ethnic folklore, local history and a "back-to-the-land" anti-urbanism that are commonplaces of National Romanticism, employed as critiques of modern urban industrialism and its degenerative impact; however, Viking imagery alludes to conceptions of pristine Germanic tribes unaltered either culturally or racially by contact with non-Germanic tribes and cultures like Judaeo-Christianity.
 It thus provides an artistic ideal that was easily interpreted in terms of Nazi biological, cultural and political ideals.
 The idealized Vikings were associated with a warrior manliness that is transgressive of modern values; thus the imagery alludes to radical Nazi or pan-Germanic militarism.